Consensus on Dynamic Stochastic Block Models: Fast Convergence and Phase Transitions: Proofs of the main results

-We say that the random walk performs a non-trivial move at time $t$ if $|V^{(t+1)}_+|\neq |V^{(t)}_+|$.
-Define the event This means that before the random walk is stopped, whenever it moves, the step length is one.
-Taking intersection with the event $A$, it follows from a Gambler's Ruin argument (e.g., \cite[Theorem 1]{chong2000ruin}) that $\P[|V^{(\tau)}_+|=n+n/L_2]\geq 1/L$.
-It then suffices to prove that $\P[A]=1-o(1)$.
-By Lemma \ref{lemma:probratio} and union bound, with probability $1-o(1)$, each step length of the first $n^3$ non-trivial moves of $\{|V^{(t)}_+|\}$ is one.
-Intersecting on this event, the probability that $\tau<n^3$, hence $A$ occurs, is $1-o(1)$ due to standard estimates on hitting times (e.g., \cite{feller2008introduction}).
+This means that before the embedded chain is stopped, every non-trivial move has step length one.
+Taking intersection with the event $A$, it follows from a Gambler's Ruin argument (e.g., \cite[Theorem 1]{chong2000ruin}) applied to the embedded chain that $\P(Y_{\tau_*}=n+n/L_2)\geq 1/L$.
+It then suffices to prove that $\P(A)=1-o(1)$.
+By Lemma \ref{lemma:probratio} and a union bound over embedded moves, with probability $1-o(1)$, each step length of the first $n^3$ non-trivial moves of $\{|V^{(t)}_+|\}$ is one.
+Intersecting on this event, the probability that $\tau_*<n^3$, hence $A$ occurs, is $1-o(1)$ due to standard hitting-time estimates for the embedded nearest-neighbor walk (e.g., \cite{feller2008introduction}).
 This completes the proof of (\ref{1i}).

 Part (\ref{1ii}).
-Assume $\Delta(n)\to\infty$ and pick another sequence $\kappa(n)\to\infty$ such that $\kappa(n)=o(\Delta(n))$.
+Assume $\Delta_n\to\infty$ and pick another sequence $\kappa(n)\to\infty$ such that $\kappa(n)=o(\Delta_n)$.
 Let $L_2$ be given as in Lemma \ref{lemma:probratio}.
 By Proposition \ref{prop:model2winseventually}, it suffices to show that the Markovian random walk $\{|V^{(t)}_+|\}$ reaches $n+\Delta+n/L_2$ before $n+\Delta-\kappa(n)$ with probability tending to one.
 Using similar arguments as in the proof of (\ref{1i}), we may intersect with the event that when the random walk moves, it is either the case $|V^{(t)}_-\cap V^{(t+1)}_+|=1\text{ and }|V^{(t)}_+\cap V^{(t+1)}_-|=0$, or the case $|V^{(t)}_-\cap V^{(t+1)}_+|=0\text{ and }|V^{(t)}_+\cap V^{(t+1)}_-|=1$.
 Since uniformly given $n+\Delta-\kappa(n)\leq |V^{(t)}_+|\leq n+\Delta+n/L_2$, a standard Gambler's Ruin estimate (e.g., \cite[Theorem 1]{chong2000ruin}) completes the proof. \end{proof}